abdulhaseeb2115/hr-algos/README.md

-# Practice Algorithms
+# Algorithm Practice

-Welcome to the "Practise Algorithms" repository!
+Welcome to the "Algorithms Practise" repository!
 This collection includes various problems along with their solutions.
 The goal is to provide a space for practicing coding challenges to enhance problem-solving skills.

 ## Structure